How Slow Living Can Help Your Creative Flow As A Freelancer

 Here's the thing about slow living...

-Despite the name, it's not just about slowing your whole life down.
-Sure, there's some truth to that (and just hear me out on that) but that's not the entire framework of slow living.
+Despite the name, it's not just about slowing down your life.
+Sure, there's some truth to that (and just hear me out on that), but that's not the entire framework of slow living.

 Many freelancers, especially those who offer general VA services or another "non-creative" type of service, as they say, can feel like they're not creative people.
 I have absolutely spoken those words before.

-I used to create SOPs and systems for online business owners and to one client I said "I'm not a creative person."
-She told me "You create these systems and best practices from your brain.
-You can see a workflow simply in your head; all of the moving parts, where things will go wrong and how to fix that.
+I used to create SOPs and systems for online business owners, and to one client, I said, "I'm not a creative person."
+She told me, "You create these systems and best practices from your brain.
+You can see a workflow simply in your head: all the moving parts, where things will go wrong and how to fix them.
 That takes a lot of creativity.
 Just as much as creating a pretty graphic or a piece of great copy.
 You still create."

-That was the moment I started seeing myself as a highly creative person and that led to me switching my services to copywriting and editing...
+That was the moment I started seeing myself as a highly creative person, and that led to me switching my services to copywriting and editing...
 What I consider to be an extremely creative service.
-While I still love my logical creativity I am enjoying having this other side of creativity come out.
+While I still love my logical creativity, I enjoy having this other side of creativity emerge.

 How does slow living help with enhancing and increasing this creative flow?